 - Submissions will be accepted only by e-mail.

-- Microsoft Word format or Rich Text Format (RTF);
+- Formatting: Microsoft Word format or Rich Text Format (RTF);

-- Times New Roman 12 point, single line spacing, fully-justified text;
+- Font: Times New Roman 12 point, single line spacing, fully-justified text;

-- use an extra line space between paragraphs for spacing, do not use indentation;
+- Use an extra line space between paragraphs for spacing; add neither spaces between paragraphs nor indentation;

-The title page should show the following information:
+A separate title page should include the following information:

 - Title of the paper;